dnbt777/ml/FINISHED/LSTM/LSTM.md

 The model didn't seem to have less val loss, but, on inference, it learned words!!!
 Finally, the biggest hurdle has been overcome.

 I spent WEEKS on this project.
 WEEKS. and the whole time, it was a vocab issue.
 LMAO

+Also, lowering the temperature from 1.0 to 0.4 made word-level generation much more coherent.

 ## DANN posts/replies at varying temps